ndl-ntu/ndl-ntu.github.io/contact.md

 ##### Eligibility

 * NTU admission requirement for [Ph.D.](https://www.ntu.edu.sg/education/graduate-programme/eee-doctor-of-philosophy-(ph.d)-programme#admission) and [M.Eng](https://www.ntu.edu.sg/education/graduate-programme/doctor-of-philosophy-(ph.d)-and-master-of-engineering-(m.eng)-programme#admission).
-Note that GRE/GATE is required and IELTS/TOEFL may be required for whose native language is not English.
+Note that GRE/GATE may be required, and IELTS/TOEFL may be required for applicants whose native language is not English.

 #### Contact

-Although these scholarships could be competitive sometimes, the applicants are strongly encouraged to try eligible ones. **For any inquiries regarding applications/scholarships, please feel free to email us at ([EDSANG at NTU dot EDU dot SG]()) for further information.**
+These scholarships can be competitive, but eligible applicants are strongly encouraged to apply. **For inquiries regarding applications or scholarships, please email us at EDSANG at NTU dot EDU dot SG.**

-You are encouraged to email with title "*Prospective PhD/MEng Student_ NAME*".
-The body can be a short **personal statement** for us to know you, including your **academic/career development** and **published papers or projects**(if any).
+You are encouraged to use the email title "*Prospective PhD/MEng Student_ NAME*".
+The body can be a short **personal statement** to help us know you, including your **academic/career development** and **published papers or projects** (if any).
 A **brief CV** attached is also helpful.

-### Reserch fellow/Collaboration partners
+### Research fellows and collaboration partners

-If you are seeking research fellow position/collaboration, please email us at ([EDSANG at NTU dot EDU dot SG]()) for further connections.
+If you are seeking a research fellow position or collaboration, please email us at EDSANG at NTU dot EDU dot SG.